pinhotx/pinhotx/README.md

 <h3 align="center">About Me</h3>

-- 🔭 I’m currently working on [ExMon API](https://github.com/tiagopinhotx/ex_mon_api);
+<h4 align="center">Student at State College of Technology (FATEC) from Lins Prof. Antônio Seabra</h4>
-- 🌱 I’m currently learning Elixir and Phoenix;
+- 🌱 I’m currently learning Flutter;
-- 🤔 I’m looking for help with Full Stack App Development;
+- 🎓 I'm focused on a game research about the history of mathematics
 - 💬 Ask me about Linux, Vtubing, Coding, Art, Design, Games, RPG or anything you like;
-- 📫 How to reach me: @tiagopinhotx on Telegram, Instagram or Twitter
+- 📫 How to reach me: @tiagopinhotx on Telegram
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: All my own code projects, except for games, has a secret avatar, vtuber or RPG like, that represents it.